Urban Studies (BA)

 In our Professional Orientation Course you will be encouraged to think about your future career.
 You will meet inspiring people working in a wide variety of professions.
 There will be specific attention for the skills you need when entering the labour market, such as developing a CV and preparing for an interview.

-You have several options for structuring your first semester: you can either opt to study at a university abroad, you can take a minor according to your interests or you can do an internship, gaining valuable working experience.
+You have several options for structuring your first semester: you can either opt to study at a university abroad, you can take a minor according to your interests or you can do an internship, gaining valuable work experience.

 In the second semester, you will give evidence of your capacities as an urbanist in two different ways.
 In your thesis, you will focus on one of the four themes, demonstrating your ability to conduct academic research on a specific issue.
 In our Consultancy Project Course you and several of your fellow students will be part of a team of consultants, working on a real-life challenge presented by one of our urban partners.
 If you want to continue with a master’s programme, the third year offers the opportunity to work on the master’s programme’s entry requirements.